 HOW TO USE A SMART METER TO SAVE MONEY

-When you have a smart meter installed you can choose to accept an in-home display (IHD), which monitors and displays your energy use in near real-time, and you can see exactly how much you're using in pounds and pence.
-Your readings are automatically sent to your energy supplier which means no more estimated bills.
-But how can they save you money?
+When you have a smart meter installed you can choose to accept an in-home display (IHD).
+This monitors and displays your energy use in near real-time, so you can see exactly how much you're using in pounds and pence.
+You could use this information to save money on your energy bills!

 HOW DOES A SMART METER SAVE YOU MONEY?